What to Do If a Snake Enters Your House

 6. Contact a Professional

-Call a local wildlife or pest control expert who specializes in snake removal.
+Contact a local wildlife or pest control expert specializing in snake removal.
 They have the knowledge, experience, and tools to capture and relocate the snake safely.
 Do not attempt to catch or kill the snake yourself, as this can be dangerous and is often illegal, especially for protected species.

 7. Keep Pets and Children Away